blampe/dotfiles/README.md

 You can clone the repo and run `./install.sh`, however recent versions of macOS require you have XCode Developer Tools be able to even invoke `git`.

-For a "cold boot", run the `install.sh` script directly and it will handle installing Developer Tools in parallel with everything else.
+For a "cold boot", run the `install.sh` script directly and it will piggyback on `brew` to handle installing Developer Tools along with everything else.

 ```
 $ bash -c "$(curl -fsSL https://raw.githubusercontent.com/blampe/dotfiles/refactor/install.sh)"